-No matter what fire-making method you choose, always remember the old “fire triangle” you learned back in middle school, or maybe saw at a Smokey The Bear presentation.
-All fires require a heat source, fuel and oxygen.
+No matter what fire-making method you choose, always remember the old “fire triangle” you learned back in middle school or maybe saw at a Smokey The Bear presentation.
+All fires require a heat source, fuel, and oxygen.
 All fire starters find some way to combine those three to produce a flame.

-Also remember there’s much more to a fire that just starting one.
+Also, remember there’s much more to a fire than just starting one.
 If you don’t have enough tinder, kindling, and then large chunks of fuel to keep the blaze going, then it won’t matter how effective your fire-starting kit is.
 You can buy tinder, like the SOL Tinder Quik Fire Starters, or make your own out of petroleum-jelly-soaked cotton balls, or cotton string soaked in paraffin.
 I often carry around some old dryer lint in a sandwich bag, and have used it to start campfires, controlled burns, and even light my wood stove in my previous house out in the woods.